hdShang/arxiv-daily/docs/cs-CL/2025-09-30/papers/250926514v1-batonvoice-an-operationalist-framework-for-enhancing-controllable-sp.md

 ---
 layout: default
-title: BatonVoice: An Operationalist Framework for Enhancing Controllable Speech Synthesis with Linguistic Intelligence from LLMs
+title: "BatonVoice: An Operationalist Framework for Enhancing Controllable Speech Synthesis with Linguistic Intelligence from LLMs"
 ---

 # BatonVoice: An Operationalist Framework for Enhancing Controllable Speech Synthesis with Linguistic Intelligence from LLMs